bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 # Splitting "table" block

-A "table" composite block can also undergo the process of being split into multiple sub-tables by including a "split" attribute which expects a list of integers.
+A "table" composite block can also undergo the process of being split into multiple sub-tables including utilizing the "autosplit" attribute which would split the input lines into multiple bundles in the same way the "listing" does.

 In addition, if the original table container a header row then the "head" attribute should be set to a number expressing the total number of input lines that should go to the header row.
 Lines belonging to the header row are not counted towards input lines to split.
 Captions of splitted sub-tables are likely to become "Table 1a", "Table 1b" etc.

 In the following example there will be two sub-tables.
 The first sub-table